david-sauvage/effective-java-summary/README.md

 Programming with stream pipelines should be side effect free.
 The terminal forEach method should only be used to report the result of a computation not to perform the computation itself.
 In order to use  streams properly, you need to know about collectors.
-The most importants are toList, toSet, toMap, groupingBy and joining.
+The most important are toList, toSet, toMap, groupingBy and joining.

 __Item 47 : Return collections instead of streams__